Our Tips For How To Conceive A Girl

 Of course, when a couple is thinking of getting pregnant, they just hope to have a healthy, happy baby.
-I was very aware of how many people struggle to carry or even just conceive a baby, after supporting friends and family with fertility and pregnancy issues.
+When wondering how to conceive a girl, I was very aware of how many people struggle to carry or even just conceive a baby, after supporting friends and family with fertility and pregnancy issues.

 But I also knew that deep down in my soul, I yearned to have a daughter.
 So when it was finally time to start the baby-dancing, I became a little obsessed with researching all the tips and tricks involved in swaying the balance over to the pink side to conceive a girl.

 The decider for the sex of your baby is the father’s sperm.
 Basically, the woman contributes an X chromosome to the mix while the man produces both X and Y sperm.
 If the X sperm fertilises the egg, the baby will be female.

 Arguably just like their grown compatriots, boy sperm are supposedly faster, but less robust and more vulnerable to variations in environment.
 Imagine the husband who mourns the loss of his favourite couch after an upgrade – for the male sperm too, they can’t cope in an environment that is less than their ideal.
 Sperm carrying the X chromosome, destined to contribute to a girl’s conception, are slower but have longer “lifespans” and are less susceptible to changes in environment.
 So your task is to make conditions more favourable for the female sperm than for the male.